 As we have seen, the main advantage that LG’s NanoCell TVs offer, is to achieve a purer and more faithful color by filtering out the incorrect color waves.

+However, not all NanoCell models have an IPS panel.
+These are the cases of the 50-inch versions, where they are always VA panels.
+However, as we say, NanoCell particles help to improve the poor viewing angles of VA panels.
 Buying a NanoCell TV, you are going to have one thing for sure and that is that you are going to see it properly from any position.

 Another advantage of NanoCell TVs is that they offer better response time.
 Therefore, they are more effective in reducing motion blur, resulting in a more comfortable viewing experience when there is fast motion.

 Disadvantages of NanoCell